LucoDevro/cfoldseeker/docs/guide/install.rst

 PyPi
 ------

-CAGEcleaner is also installable from PyPi using pip, yet we do not recommend using this approach as some dependencies are not available from PyPi (NCBI Datasets CLI, Entrez Direct, any2fasta, MMseqs2) and therefore should be installed beforehand.
-So either make sure you have installed these dependencies separately, or use one of the other installation options.
+cfoldseeker is also installable from PyPi using pip, yet we do not recommend using this approach as its core dependency FoldSeek is not available from PyPi, and therefore should be installed beforehand.
+So either make sure you have installed it separately, or use one of the other installation options.

 .. code-block:: bash

-	pip install cagecleaner
+	pip install cfoldseeker

 .. warning::

-   We do not recommend using this approach as some non-Python dependencies are not available from PyPi (NCBI Datasets CLI, any2fasta, MMseqs2) and therefore should be installed beforehand.
-Check out CAGEcleaner's dependencies in the Bioconda recipe for more details.
+   We do not recommend using this approach as key non-Python dependencies are not available from PyPi (FoldSeek) and therefore should be installed beforehand.
+Check out cfoldseeker's dependencies in the Bioconda recipe for more details.